mid2SUPAERO/lab_notebook/README.md

 ## Physics
 Let's define first the physics embedded in your problem and  level of fidelity of your NE:
 Exemple: Fluid and Structures
-add basic physical hypothesis, linearity / NL, solver Control is a physics?
+add basic physical hypothesis, linearity / NL, type of solver/tolerances Control is a physics?

 ## Level of fidelity